Update to the Hayduke Trail Reference:

 Head south out of Escalante on the Smoky Mountain Road.
 As the road cuts into the Straight Cliffs you’ll likely see water begin to run in the wash.
 There are some petroglyphs on some boulders near the road.

 A little farther up Serenity Arch is just a short distance up a side ravine on east side of the road.
 Water may begin to dry up around here so you definitely want to fill up.
-Oak Spring shown on the Topo south of this point was dry in 2009.
+Oak Spring shown on the Topo south of this point was dry in 2009 and again in 2022.

 This is a well-traveled road and it’s a fairly quick walk to climb up the incline.
 Near the top of the hill, take a less-traveled road which branches south toward Mossy Dell.